 The complete list of lectures offered by the department can be found here.

 Our program engages faculty members, staff and resources from a number of renowned institutions in Linz.
 The Kunstuniversität Linz is well-known for its experimental art, interactive media and industrial design focus.
 It provides an extraordinary pool of art courses eligible for all students: from fashion technology, interface design to creative robotics just to name a few.
 Our musical partner Anton Brucker University is the place where contemporary music research meets Austrian musical tradition.
 It not only provides cutting edge studios like the sonic lab but it also offers recording labs and great auditoriums.
 The historical buildings of Tabakfabrik Linz are an environment of creative industries and atelier spaces and the home for our Tangible Music Lab department.
 Our alliance with the neighboring Grand Garage maker-space provides 4000sqm of professional machines, from CNC to 3D printers and industrial robots!
 The UNESCO City of Media Arts Linz also hosts the international Ars Electronica festival and center.

-You can get more information about our technical resources here.
+You can get more information about our technical resources and facilities here.

 Univ.
 Prof. Dr Martin Kaltenbrunner: Postdigital Design, Postidigital Lutherie & Seminar, Scientific and Artistic Research Methods, Journal and Publication Club, Master Colloquium, Creative Commons and Programming.